colinkeenan/open_choose/README.md

 open_choose
 ===========

-Use as follows: catfish --wrapper open_choose.
+Use as follows: catfish --wrapper=open_choose.
 Then when you double-click a file in catfish, an 'open-with' dialog will popup.